Preventative Furnace Maintenance in Cleveland

 Avoid Furnace Problems with Simple Maintenance

-Regardless of the age or brand of your furnace, a visit from the certified experts at P.K.
-Wadsworth will get it primed to keep you warm throughout the winter.
+Regardless of the age or brand of your furnace, a service agreement from the certified experts at our HVAC company will get it primed to keep you warm throughout the winter.

 - Cleaning the heat exchanger and inspecting for combustion leaks.

 Heat exchangers can develop cracks with age.
 If they exist, there’s a risk of serious illness from the potentially toxic fumes emitted.

 - Performing a combustion efficiency evaluation and test for carbon monoxide.

 Carbon monoxide is a dangerous odorless gas.
 Tests are performed to determine if any level of carbon monoxide is being released from the system—this airborne contaminant can have deadly results.

 - Cleaning burners and adjusting for maximum efficiency.